-Item 2 - Screening for Debt
+Item 5 - Screening for Debt

 In a majority of situations, the operation may not report debt.
+But, most farms with over \$100,000 in sales will have some form of operating or longer-term loan.
 Debt can usually be tied to specific assets.
-It is unusual for a commercial-size farm to not have any debt, so if the answer to this item is NO, make a good note before skipping to Section J. PROBE to determine if the operation had any loans at the end of 2005 against any livestock, machinery, or farm real estate.
+As noted earlier, it is unusual for a commercial-size farm to not have any debt, so if the answer to this item is NO, make a good note before skipping to Item 10.
+Check interest paid as reported in Item 18, Section F to determine the typed and status of loans.
+If interest is paid, some form of debt was held during the 2006 calendar year.
+PROBE to determine if the operation had any loans at the end of 2006 against any livestock, machinery, or farm real estate.
 If the operator has multiple operations, include debt for only this operation.

-Item 3 - Debt By Lender V1 only
+Item 6 - Debt By Lender V1 only

-If the operation had debt at the end of 2005, the table in this item must be completed.
+If the operation had debt at the end of 2006, the table in this item must be completed.
 Include debt on the operator's house if it was owned by the operation.

 Start completing the table by asking about the largest loan.
 Work across the columns in the table for each loan, starting with the largest loan owed and working down to the smallest loan owed, for up to five loans.
-Be sure the respondent includes debt secured by the operation's assets, even if the loan was for non-farm purposes.
+Be sure the respondent excludes debt secured by the operation's assets, even if the loan was for non-farm purposes.
+The amount of off-farm debt secured by farm assets is to be reported in Section J, Item 19.
+Include all other debt owed by the farm that is secured by farm assets.